flightstats/fava/README.md

 Fava
 ====

+**NOTE: This project is no longer maintained and we are unlikely to merge PRs or respond to issues.**

 Fava is Flightstats' contribution back to the open source java community.
 It's a bit of a kitchen sink, but it's a kitchen sink that we find to be generally useful.

 General dependencies: